 - Lichfield District Council will consider any unspent the convictions the applicant may have. - The council will reserve the right to request a basic disclosure check where the Council deems there is a risk to children and/ or vulnerable people.
-Examples of circumstances where basic disclosure may be required are ice cream sellers. - When determining whether an applicant is suitable, we will look at the reliability of the applicant in paying fees and charges. - An applicant's history of street trading will also be taken into consideration e.g. whether previous street trading consents have been used appropriately and whether appropriate deadlines have been adhered to.
+Examples of circumstances where basic disclosure may be required are ice cream sellers. - When determining whether an applicant is suitable, we will look at the reliability of the applicant in paying fees and charges based on previous history. - An applicant's history of street trading will also be taken into consideration e.g. whether previous street trading consents have been used appropriately and whether the council's requirements have been met, including deadlines.